NikitaIT/ru.returnonintelligence.technobus.front/README.md

 - The schedule is synchronized on the website and in the mobile application.
 - The movement of the bus can be seen on the **map**.
 - This is an **offline first** site and mobile application.
 Works even without internet connection.
+- Localized: Russian and English
+- As a driver, I can report delays in real time.
+Leave messages under the map with the route.